UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 What Python is telling us is that it can't find this file.
 This may be because you didn't name it properly, or it may be because Python is not looking in the right place for it.

-If you are on Mac or Windows, you may need to concatenate a directory with your filename, like this, on Mac:
+You are encouraged to do this lab by ssh'ing in to CSIL--but if, instead, you are working directly on your own machine that runs Mac or Windows, you may need to concatenate a directory with your filename, like this, on Mac:

     >>> where = '/Users/Bob/cs20/lab06/'
     >>> infile = open(where + 'students.txt', 'r')